RingoKam/MachineLearningNotes/1_data_processing/data-processing.md

 here we have train_test_split which will take our matrix, X and Y and create 2 set of data, with a test size of 20% and 80% train set base on the original data size.

 ### Feature Scaling
+our independent variable are not within the same scale, this will cause issue on our machine learning model.
+If x is Age and y is Salary, then the euclidean distance will be dominated by the salary.

+there are 2 solutions
+* standardisation
+* normalization

+we need to **center** the data: make it zero mean and unit standard error. we will take each cell within the column, subtract the mean and divide by the standard deviantion.

+    x′= x − μ / σ

+again we will use sklearn library to do this.

+    from sklearn.preprocessing import StandardScaler
+    sc_X = StandardScaler()
+    X_train = sc_X.fit_transform(X_train)
+    X_test = sc_X.transform(X_test)

+fit transform is an combination of fit and transform the data. fit will loop thru your collection and calculate the internal state needed to do the transformation.
+Transform will actually use that state to do the calculation.